f5devcentral/f5-velos-training/docs/velos_diagnostics.rst

   :align: center
   :scale: 70%

 To generate a qkview report, click the **Generate QKview** button in the upper right-hand corner.
 It will take some time for the qkview to be generated.
 Once the qkview is generated, you can click the checkbox next to it, and then select **Upload to iHealth**.
 Your iHealth credentials will automatically fill in if you entered them previously using the **Diagnostics -> iHealth Configuration** page.
-Note, that the iHelath service recently went through authentication enhancements, and some older version of F5OS-C may not authenticate properly to the iHealth service.
+Note, that the iHealth service recently went through authentication enhancements, and some older version of F5OS-C may not authenticate properly to the iHealth service.
 You should upgrade to F5OS-C 1.6.x or later to get the new authentication support that is compatible with the iHealth service.

 You can configure your iHealth **Client ID** and **Client Secret** to authenticate with the new iHealth authentication services using the **Diagnostics -> iHealth Configuration** page.
 You may also optionally configure a **Proxy Server** for iHealth access if your system requires external traffic to be inspected by a proxy server.